At the Gates: At War with Reality (2014–2016)

 On 21 January 2014, At the Gates released a video on YouTube showing a distorted video with lines of text on it, followed by text saying "2014", possibly hinting toward possible lyrics for an upcoming album.
 On 27 January, the band revealed on Facebook via a new cover photo and profile picture, that their confirmed fifth record would be titled At War with Reality and would be released in the fall of 2014 through Century Media.

-When asked whether At War with Reality is At the Gates' final album or if the band will continue recording, Tomas Lindberg replied, "We can't say really.
+When asked whether At War with Reality was At the Gates' final album or if the band would continue recording, Tomas Lindberg replied, "We can't say really.
 We have no plans of stopping but we've broken promises before so it's best not to say anything."
-In numerous recent interviews members of the band have expressed interest in doing a follow-up album.
+In numerous interviews, members of the band expressed interest in doing a follow-up album.
 At the Gates concluded the touring cycle for At War with Reality in August 2016 with a festival appearance at Elb Riot in Hamburg, Germany.